Representing Accused Drivers – DUI Attorney Roanoke, Virginia

-DUI can be charged as either a felony or misdemeanor.
+DUI can be charged as either a felony or a misdemeanor.
 In most cases, DUI is charged as a class 1 misdemeanor.
 However, repeat offenders can face class 6 felony DUI charges for their third conviction.
 A class 6 felony is the lowest level of felony charges in Virginia, but it still carries severe penalties.

 What Are the Penalties For A DUI Conviction?

 The penalties for a DUI conviction will vary depending on several factors, including whether the charge is a misdemeanor or felony.
 A first offense DUI can lead to fines of up to $250 in addition to the revocation of driving privileges for up to one year.
 If your BAC was above 0.15 at the time of your arrest, you can also face jail time even if it’s your first offense.